GDPR PRIVACY NOTICE

 - claim compensation for damages caused by a breach of the Data Protection regulations

 If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
-The SAB will liaise with the organisation who owns the report to make a decision on disclosure.
+The SAB will liaise with the organisation who owns the information to make a decision on disclosure.
 Alternatively, you can contact the Information Commissioner’s Office.

 Further information about Surrey County Council’s privacy policies are available on the Surrey County Council website